jenryhennifer/responsive_portfolio/README.md

 UPDATED 2020.10.07

 I plan to make the page more interactive and update my about me (i'm not good about describing myself).
 I also plan to add an up to date resume once I have completed my class.
-I'm not too happy with my portfolio page and hope to make it look better later on,
+I'm not too happy with my portfolio page and hope to make it look better later on.

 <hr />